thunderbird/thunderbird-notifications/docs/deploying.rst

 Ensure you're setup by following the setup instructions available `here. <https://thunderbird.github.io/pulumi/getting-started.html>`_

 Additionally you'll also need a login token from pulumi cloud.
 The pulumi cloud account is located in the Services 1password account.
+Alternatively you can log-in through pulumi cloud via ``pulumi login``.

 Before Running
 --------------